40thieves/final-year-project/src/03 - literature-review/03 - what-is-altmetrics.md

 ##### 2.3.2 Other Social Networks

 Twitter is by far the most studied social network as a data source for altmetrics.
 However, other social networks have been included in altmetric studies, with Facebook, Reddit, Digg, StumbleUpon and Slashdot being examples (Priem & Hemminger, 2010).
 Interaction with science in these online arenas is similar to that of Twitter - discussion around a link to a primary or secondary source.
-These take many forms; Facebook data consists of counts of clicks, likes, shares and comments of a link (Priem, Piwowar, Hemminger, 2012).
+These take many forms; Facebook data consists of counts of clicks, likes, shares and comments of a link (Priem, Piwowar & Hemminger, 2012).
 Reddit shows some criteria that make it potentially valuable as a data source, with Sanderson & Rigby (2013) reporting that Reddit's code of behaviour, or "reddiquette", enforces linking to primary sources.

 </div>